sakovitz/weather-delay-investigation-MBA-/code/functions/README.md

 -----------------------
 `flights_processing()` - A function that returns a Pandas DataFrame containing Flights information.
 This function transform a csv file with flights informations to a Pandas DataFrame.

+**Note:** The 'datetime' data extracted from ANAC is in the Brasília time zone (GMT -03), which is why the `flights_processing()` function convert it to Zulu time.

+**Note 2:** Records with null values in the 'datetime' field are removed from the final dataframe.

 **DataFrame Columns:**
 - `origin:` Origin airport ICAO (ex.
 SBGR)
 - `scheduled_departure:` TimeStamp scheduled departure in Zulu time